EvenIer/Java/README.md

 # Java

-This repository is use to record java learn demo.test!
+This repository is use to record java learn demo.
+Test idea!